Deltoid-Leaved Dew Plant

 Oscularia deltoides (L.) Schwantes is the correct and accepted scientific name for this plant.
 The genus and species were named and described by Martin Heinrich Gustav Schwantes in Möller’s Deutsche Gärtn.-Zeitung in 1927.
 The species was named and described as Mesembryanthemum deltoides by Carl von Linnaeus in the first volume of the first edition of Species Plantarum in 1753.

 Plants of the World Online by Kew still lists 23 species in the Oscularia genus (as of 8-5-21 when this page was last updated).
 Botanists have come a long way because the 2013 version of The Plant List only named 2 accepted species and 32 unresolved names.
-It listed Oscularia deltoids as a synonym of Lampranthus deltoides, which is, of course, now a synonym of Oscularia deltoides according to Plants of the World Online.
-The Lampranthus genus is still an accepted genus with 124 species… Oscularia is a member of the plant family Aizoaceae with 119 genera.
-Those numbers could change as updates are made.
+It listed Oscularia deltoids as a synonym of Lampranthus deltoides, which is now a synonym of Oscularia deltoides according to Plants of the World Online.
+The Lampranthus genus is still an accepted genus with 125 species… Oscularia is a member of the plant family Aizoaceae with 120 genera.
+Those numbers could change as updates are made by POWO.

 I found this Oscularia deltoides, unlabeled, from Mast’s Greenhouse on May 5, 2018.
 My sister and niece had come down from the city to go plant shopping at the four local Amish greenhouses.
 While most of the plants at the Amish greenhouses are labeled, many of their cactus and succulents are not.
 No matter how many times I tell myself I am not going to buy unlabeled plants, I always do.
 This time, I could not pass up such a neat looking plant.
 I figured surely I could put it on the Facebook group called Succulent Infatuation and one of the members would know.
 It took 12 minutes for a member to give me the name after I posted the photo.